knpuniversity/symfony/knpu/extra-doctrine-collections/embedded-validation.md

 Add a nice message, like:

- >This user is already studying this genus.
+> This user is already studying this genus.

 Great!

 Ok, try this bad boy!
 We already have duplicates, so just hit save.
 Validation error achieved!
-But... huh... there are *two* errors and they're listed at the *top* of the form, instead of at the bottom.
+But... huh... there are *two* errors and they're listed at the *top* of the form, instead of next to the offending fields.

 First, ignore the *two* messages - that's simply because we allowed our app to get into an invalid state and *then* added validation.
+That confused Symfony.
+Sorry!
 You'll normally only see one message.

 But, having the error message way up on top... that sucks!
-The reason why this happens is honestly a little bit complicated: it has to do with the `CollectionType` and something called `error_bubbling`.
+The reason why this happens is honestly a little bit complex: it has to do with the `CollectionType` and something called `error_bubbling`.
 The more important thing is the fix: after the `message` option, add another called `errorPath` set to `user`.